What Does Workers' Compensation Cover? | Koszdin, Fields, Sherry & Katz

 In case you are injured in your line of work, you qualify for various types of benefits.
 These include:

 Medical Care.
 You are eligible for reasonable treatment that will ensure that you fully recover from the injury.
-A compensation lawyer will help you access medical care including rehab, surgery, and any other medication that relieves your work-related injuries.
+A Los Angeles Workers compensation lawyer will help you access medical care including rehab, surgery, and any other medication that relieves your work-related injuries.
 Medical compensation covers prescriptions, medical expenses, and the cost of trips to the medical facility.

 Temporary Disability.
 Work-related injuries may force you to take significant time from work.
 This denies you access to income and therefore, entitles you to temporary disability payments that compensate the lost wages.
 The payments are often made periodically after your physician verifies that you are temporarily unable to work.